silviamargarit/nsaa/README.md

    return done(null, false)
  }))
 ```
-The strategy will check that the cookie generated for the cookieExtractor function is the appropriate one, and will return the constant `user` only if the authentication of this cookie is correct.
+The strategy will check that the cookie generated for the cookieExtractor function is the appropriate one, and it will return the constant `user` only if the authentication of this cookie is correct.

 ## Challenge 3: Add a logout endpoint
 We want to create a new route to logout the user.
 We can achieve this only by resetting the cookie.
 As the server is stateless, the only thing that stores the session is the cookie that we previously generated.